2020Abdullah/myportfolio/README.md

 # Project Description

-this is website is myportfolio for show information About me .
+this is website is myportfolio for show All information About me .

 ## stack of technology